symfony/symfony-docs/components/cache/adapters/redis_adapter.rst

     requires phpredis v4 or higher and a TCP-keepalive enabled server.

 ``lazy`` (type: ``bool``, default: ``null``)
     Enables or disables lazy connections to the backend.
-It's ``false`` by default when using this as a stand-alone component and ``true`` by default when using it inside a Symfony application.
+It is ``false`` by default when using this as a stand-alone component and ``true`` by default when using it inside a Symfony application.